Gold Coast Highway: Upgrade projects

-Hope Island Road intersection
+Oxley Drive and Olsen Avenue intersection

-A project to upgrade the Hope Island Road intersection, at a cost of $10.68 million, was completed in mid-2021.
+A project to upgrade the intersection of Oxley Drive and Olsen Avenue at the Gold Coast Highway in Biggera Waters, at a cost of $10.68 million, was completed in mid-2021.

 Toolona Street intersection

 A project to upgrade the Toolona Street intersection in Tugun, at a cost of $1.5 million, started in September 2021.

 Public transport

 Bus

-Bus services throughout the area are operated by Surfside Buslines.
+Bus services throughout the area are operated by Kinetic Gold Coast.
 Route 700 operates along the highway between Broadbeach South and Tweed Heads.
 On Sunday to Thursday nights it continues north of Broadbeach South to the Gold Coast University Hospital.
 It is the only 24-hour bus route in Australia.
 It is complemented by limited stops route 777 from Broadbeach South to Gold Coast Airport.

 Bus Lanes are in place along some sections of the highway, particularly Broadbeach to Mermaid Beach and Miami.